RuiRana/AWS-Projects/aws-ai-systems/bedrock-genai/README.md

-T# Amazon Bedrock – Generative AI Layer
+# Amazon Bedrock – Generative AI Layer

 This folder documents how Amazon Bedrock is used as the Generative AI interface within the AWS AI system.